 On servers that support the Unified Extensible Firmware Interface, or UEFI (version 2.10 or higher), the BIOS-level configuration options are presented with a UEFI/HII interface (Human Interaction Infrastructure).
-UEFI/HII provides an architecture-independent mechanism for initializing add-in cards, like the SmartHBA 2100/SmartRAID 3100, and rendering contents.
+UEFI/HII provides an architecture-independent mechanism for initializing add-in cards, like the SmartHBA 2200/SmartRAID 3200, and rendering contents.

-In the UEFI/HII interface, the server's standard BIOS provides access to the SmartHBA 2100/ SmartRAID 3100 configuration options.
-How the BIOS is accessed, depending on the server manufacturer, but typically it's started by simply pressing DEL.
-Once setup is entered, navigate to the menu where forms of third-party vendors are displayed.
+In the UEFI/HII interface, the server's standard BIOS provides access to the SmartHBA 2200/ SmartRAID 3200 configuration options.
+How you access the BIOS varies, depending on the server manufacturer, but typically it's started by simply pressing DEL.
+Once you enter setup, navigate to the menu where forms of third-party vendors are displayed.
 The menu location depends on server manufacturer.
-Select the controller from the list.
+Select your controller from the list.
 Menus are categorized for Controller Settings, Array Configuration, Disk Utilities, and Administration.

 Menu-based instructions for completing tasks appear on-screen.
-Menus can be navigated using the arrows, ENTER, ESC, and other keys on the keyboard or using the mouse, depending on browser capability.
+Menus can be navigated using the arrows, ENTER, ESC, and other keys on your keyboard or using mouse, depending on browser capability.